This page contains known issues in Cloud Endpoints Frameworks.

-For APIs using Endpoints Frameworks v2, the maximum request timeout is 60 seconds.
+For APIs using Endpoints Frameworks version 2, the maximum request timeout is 60 seconds.

-When you migrate your API to Endpoints Frameworks v2, you must currently
+When you migrate your API to Endpoints Frameworks version 2, you must

 Because of this issue, you might want to configure another scaling type.
 See the following sections in the App Engine documentation: